Baby Tooth Decay: It's Possible & PreventablePublished 10/17/2013

 - When the first baby teeth start to come in, you can begin to use a toothbrush and water to clean the teeth.
 Make sure to use a soft brush with a small head and large handle.
 Brush gently around the teeth, including the front and back.

-- Schedule an appointment with a family dentist when your baby’s first tooth comes in.
+- Schedule an appointment with a children’s dentist when your baby’s first tooth comes in.

 - At about age 1, you can begin using a pea-sized amount of a non-fluoridated toothpaste.
 Wait to use fluoride toothpaste until your child is at least 2 years old.